-- (a) Taxes incurred in foreign jurisdictions during 2012 had the impact of reducing the overall effective rate of taxation.
-This is a result of a higher proportion of the Group's income being earned in lower tax rate jurisdictions. - (b) In 2010 the Irish income taxable at a higher tax rate reduced the overall corporation tax rate.
-This was because the gain arising on sale of the assets and liabilities of the Coagulation product line in Ireland, which was taxable at the higher tax rate of 25%, resulted in a capital loss and consequently no capital gains tax was payable. - (c) The effect of current year net operating losses and temporary differences for which no deferred tax asset was recognized is analyzed further in the table below (see also Note 13).
-No deferred tax asset was recognized because there was no reversing deferred tax liability in the same jurisdiction reversing in the same period and no future taxable income in the same jurisdiction.
+- (a) Taxes incurred in foreign jurisdictions had the impact of reducing the overall effective rate of taxation in both 2013 and 2012.
+This is a result of a higher proportion of the Group's income being earned in lower tax rate jurisdictions. - (b) The effect of current year net operating losses and temporary differences for which no deferred tax asset was recognised is analyzed further in the table below (see also Note 12).
+No deferred tax asset was recognised because there was no reversing deferred tax liability in the same jurisdiction reversing in the same period and no future taxable income in the same jurisdiction.